AriFordsham/GHCWiki/safe-haskell.md

 - `TemplateHaskell` is also particularly dangerous, as it can cause side effects even at compilation time.

-- The `OverlappingInstances` extension may allow unsafe actions, because untrusted code can potentially redefine a type instance (by containing a more specific instance definition) in a way that changes the behavior of code importing the untrusted module.
+- The `OverlappingInstances` extension may allow unsafe actions, because untrusted code can potentially redefine a type instance (by containing a more specific instance definition) in a way that changes the behavior of code importing the untrusted module. **SLPJ: this may be undesirable, but does it violate the Safety Goal?**

-- Likewise, `RULES` and `SPECIALIZE` pragmas can change the behavior of trusted code in unanticipated ways.
+- Likewise, `RULES` and `SPECIALIZE` pragmas can change the behavior of trusted code in unanticipated ways. **SLPJ: same question**

-- `OPTIONS_GHC` is probably dangerous in unfiltered form, as it could potentially expose packages with trusted but not trustworthy modules.
+- `OPTIONS_GHC` is probably dangerous in unfiltered form, as it could potentially expose packages with trusted but not trustworthy modules. **SLPJ: in general we must ensure that `-XSafe` is applied last, and overides everything else.
+I don't think we need disable options entirely**

 - The `StandaloneDeriving` extension can be used to violate constructor access control by defining instances of `Read` and `Show` to examine and construct data values with inaccessible constructors.